Snowflake: A Distributed Streaming Decoder: Numerics

-\Cref{fig:mean_runtime} compares the runtime of Macar and Snowflake.
-We exclude their controller--processor communication cost by assuming implementations where the controller connects directly to each processor.
-To adapt Macar to the streaming case, we measure its runtime to decode a viewing window with $c =b =d$, then add $c$ timesteps due to \cref{step:raise} of the forward method.
+\Cref{fig:mean_runtime} compares the runtime of FM(Macar) and Snowflake.
+To adapt Macar with the forward method, we measure its runtime to decode a window, then add $c$ timesteps due to \cref{step:raise} of the forward method.
+Using this data, \cref{tab:gradients} estimates the scaling $m$, assuming mean runtime $\propto d^m$.

-We make two observations.
-First, Macar is considerably slower decoding a batch of $2d$ compared to $d$ sheets of syndrome data.
-Moreover, its runtime no longer scales sublinearly in $d$, as \cref{fig:mean_runtime}(a) shows (cf.\ \cite[Figure~12(a)]{Chan2023c}).
-Second, Macar and Snowflake are roughly the same speed in the practical, i.e.\ $p \lesssim \num{1e-3}$, noise level regime.

-Using the data on Snowflake, \cref{tab:gradients} estimates the scaling $m$, assuming its mean runtime $\propto d^m$ i.e.\ that the lines in \cref{fig:mean_runtime}(d) are straight [not the case for Macar in (c)].
-We see for practical noise levels that the scaling is subquadratic: better than the slightly-higher-than-cubic scaling \cite[\S 2.3]{Liyanage2023} of original UF but worse than the sublinear scaling \cite{Chan2023c} of Macar when decoding a batch as tall as Snowflake's viewing window.
-We suspect that this is because for Macar, active clusters in the same batch all grow at the same time regardless of their vertical coordinate.
-In Snowflake, this process is somewhat serialised: older active clusters start growing before newer ones do, as they enter $W$ earlier; see e.g.\ \cref{fig:snowflake}(b).
+It shows that FM(Macar)'s scaling is sublinear ($m <1$) whereas Snowflake's is subquadratic ($m <2$). \begin{rem} We suspect this difference in mean runtime scaling is because for FM(Macar), active clusters in the same batch all grow at the same time regardless of their vertical coordinate.
+In Snowflake, this process is somewhat serialised: older active clusters start growing before newer ones do, as they enter $W$ earlier; see e.g.\ \cref{fig:snowflake}b. \end{rem}

-This serialisation in the vertical direction suggests the viability of an alternative architecture: `flattening' the 3D lattice down onto a 2D grid so there is one processor for each \emph{set of nodes} of the same $(x, y)$ coordinate i.e.\ each ancilla qubit.
-This comes at the cost of serialising the operations within each set, but if these operations are inherently serial, the cost could be marginal.
-There are two benefits: first, it is more practical as a 2D chip is far easier to build than a 3D lattice of processors; second, messages passed vertically would be instantaneous within a timestep.
-We leave emulation and numerical analysis of this flattened implementation as future work.